temporalio/documentation/kb/migrating-visibility-data-from-es6.md

 ES7 introduces several breaking changes, including the removal of mapping types.
 These changes make ES6 incompatible with ES7.

-Upgrade ES6 to ES7, and then use one of the following methods to update your Temporal Server.
+Use one of the following methods to update your Temporal Server and Elasticsearch.

 :::note